som-shahlab/aplusml/docs/source/api/config.rst

 The YAML must be formatted as follows:

 .. code-block:: yaml
+  :caption: `config.yaml`
+  :linenos:

   metadata:
-    name: str  # (optional) Name of the simulation
+    name: Optional[str]  # Name of the simulation
-    path_to_properties: str  # (optional) Path to CSV file where each row is a patient, each column is a property.
+    path_to_properties: Optional[str]  # Path to CSV file where each row is a patient, each column is a property.
 Note: Only properties explicitly enumerated in the 'variables' section will be imported
-    properties_col_for_patient_id: str  # (optional) Column name in the CSV that contains unique patient IDs.
+    properties_col_for_patient_id: Optional[str]  # Column name in the CSV that contains unique patient IDs.

-    patient_sort_preference_property:  # (optional) Determines priority order for resource allocation.
+    patient_sort_preference_property: Optional[dict]  # Determines priority order for resource allocation.
       variable: str  # Name of a property (must be defined in `variables`) that will be used to sort patients when prioritizing allocation of a finite resource
       is_ascending: bool  # True = ascending order, False = descending.